DIY Skin Care Supplies

 Heat sealed tea bags are the most efficient (and tidy) way to use heat infusion methods in your skin care recipes.

-For naturally colored cosmetics, such as our Alkanet Root Tinted Lip Balm, you simply add the ground roots and herbs to the tea bag, seal it with a standard clothing iron, and let it sit in heated carrier oils while it transfers the color over.
+For naturally colored cosmetics, such as Alkanet Root Tinted Lip Balm, you simply add the ground roots and herbs to the tea bag, seal it with a standard clothing iron, and let it sit in heated carrier oils while it transfers the color over.

 Also useful for adding titanium dioxide safely to balms and creams without the added grit of the mineral remaining in the end product.